The Runway Issue

 A new town the size of Crawley

 30,000 - 45,000 new houses would be needed if a new runway is built at Gatwick.
-That is the conclusion of a study by independent consultants jointly commissioned by the West Sussex County Council and the Gatwick Diamond business association.
+That is the conclusion of a study by independent consultants jointly commissioned by the West Sussex County Council and the Gatwick Diamond Initiative.
 The total number of houses in Crawley at present is around 40,000.

 Read press release.